johmedr/dempy/README.md

-# torchkf
+# dempy
-Inversion of hierarchical dynamical models with torch
+An implementation of the Dynamic Expectation Maximization algorithm based on SPM.